 - 🧴 Best Products: The best products to maintain a dark red tone and keep it from fading quickly are sulfate-free blue shampoo, hair masks, dry shampoo, and a deep conditioner once per week.

-Here are pictures of the most popular dark red hair color ideas for your inspiration!
+Before your next hair appointment, check out these pictures of the most popular dark red hair color ideas!

 Red chestnut highlights on brown natural hair can ginger up a lady’s everyday style!
 The hints of reddish tone bring out instant shine to dark locks.
-Get this hair color done by requesting a balayage.
-That’s the best method to achieve a natural-looking red mane!
+Get this hair color done by requesting a balayage to achieve a natural-looking red mane!

 #2: Dark Auburn Highlights

 Auburn highlights are a stunning addition to dark red hair.
 The payoff brings out a dimensional and glossy mane.
-This is the hair color that features the best tones on warmer skin complexions.
+This dark auburn hair features the best tones on warmer skin complexions.

 According to hairstylist Judy Salcido, “these auburn highlights are a transition from black box color to a fall auburn color blend.”

-This dark red color is perfect if you are trying to slowly go lighter, or if you want a subtle hair color change.
-These auburn highlights are also a low maintenance color, she says.
+“Coloring your hair red as dark as this one is perfect if you are trying to slowly go lighter, or if you want a subtle hair color change.
+Dark red hair with highlights, especially with an auburn tone, is also a low-maintenance color,” notes Salcido.

-Here’s a dark purple red hair color that you must go for.
-The dark red tones are refreshing to the eyes.
-When adding purple red waves to a long haircut, the payoff is so shiny!
+Here’s a dark purple-red hair color that you must go for.
+The combo of red hair, dark roots are refreshing to the eyes.
+When adding purple-red waves to a long haircut, the payoff is so shiny!

-Upgrade your dark red hair with copper highlights for a pinch of drama.
-Dark red hair colors offer a variety of tones.
-The red tones create a chic dimension to suit your shoulder-length cut.
+Upgrade your dark red hair with copper highlights for a pinch of drama and a variety of tones.
+These hues create a chic dimension to suit your shoulder-length cut.

-Nicoles best advice?
-“The dark red color needs to be touched up every 5-6 weeks to keep vibrancy and cover up her regrowth.
+Janes best advice?
+“The dark red color needs to be touched up every 5-6 weeks to keep vibrancy and cover-up the regrowth.
 Use a red wash no sooner than every other day to help keep the vibrancy.”

 #5: Red Hair with Dark Roots